Skip to content

 from jax2onnx import to_onnx

-# Define a simple MLP (from Flax docs)
+# Define a simple inference MLP

 class MLP(nnx.Module):